 Add special dimensions to your inks creating a really cool layered look!

 High-density printing is all the rage in the world of t-shirts these days.
-More and more businesses are willing to spend extra bucks on high-density print t-shirts to help their brand shine and leave a lasting impression on the wearer.
+More and more businesses are willing to spend extra bucks on custom high-density print t-shirts to help their brand shine and leave a lasting impression on the wearer.

 High-Density inks cannot be used for halftone images or graphics with fine details.
 They seem to work best with solid and bold graphic areas such as text or symbols.